HVML/PurC/README.md

 ### Other documents

+For the release notes, please refer to [Release Notes](RELEASE-NOTES.md).

 For the community conduct, please refer to [Code of Conduct](Documents/CODE_OF_CONDUCT.md).

-For the coding style, please refer to [Coding Convention](Documents/CODING_CONVENTION.md).
+For the coding convention, please refer to [Coding Convention](Documents/CODING_CONVENTION.md).

 ## Authors and Contributors